Skip Nav Destination

 Published: 01 June 2004

-... renal calcification may occur at Key words: calcium oxalate, calcium phosphate, hypercalciuria, hyperoxaluria, nephrocalcinosis, renal papilla, tubular transport.
+... of renal calcification may occur at Key words: calcium oxalate, calcium phosphate, hypercalciuria, hyperoxaluria, nephrocalcinosis, renal papilla, tubular transport.
 Abbreviations: CaR, calcium-sensing receptor; dRTA, distal renal tubular acidosis; GHS, genetic hypercalciuric stone-forming; IMCD, inner...

 Articles